-Since Habitat for Humanity of Ventura County launched this program in May 2011, five home preservations have been completed in Ventura County; four “A Brush with Kindness” homes and one Minor Repair home.
-The homes are located in Fillmore, Piru, Simi Valley, Thousand Oaks, and Ventura.
+This program provides low-income homeowners much needed repair services at an affordable cost.
+Since Habitat for Humanity of Ventura County launched this program in May 2011, more than 25 home preservations have been completed in Ventura County (Fillmore, Camarillo, Oxnard, Piru, Simi Valley, Thousand Oaks, and Ventura.
 Following the well-established Habitat for Humanity model, homeowners and family members contribute Sweat Equity hours and work in partnership with Habitat staff and volunteers.

 How can I get involved as a volunteer?

-Depending on the level of repair, the home may fall within one of the three Preserve a Home program components: (1) A Brush With Kindness, (2) Minor Repair, and (3) Major Repair.
+Depending on the level of repair, the home may fall within one of the three Preserve a Home program components listed below.
 Regardless of the component and potential work involved, health and safety issues are reviewed and addressed as needed.

-- A Brush with Kindness (ABWK) covers painting, landscaping and yard clean-up.
-All ABWK work is limited to the home’s exterior.
+- A Brush with Kindness covers painting, landscaping and yard clean-up.
+All work is limited to the home’s exterior.

 - Minor Repair includes work covered under ABWK, plus small repairs inside the home.
 Examples of minor repairs include: replacement of broken bulbs and/or light fixtures, installation of insulation, weather stripping around doors, swap-out for more energy efficient windows, replacement of smoke detectors, interior paint and caulking/re-sealing of sinks or tubs.